AndrewColinMaher/AndrewColinMaher.github.io/README.md

 1. [TinyPng](https://tinypng.com/)

-    - TinyPng is a websight I used to compress all the png and jpeg images used on this website.
+    - TinyPng is a website I used to compress all the png and jpeg images used on this website.

 1. [GitHub](https://github.com/)

-    - GithHub is the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.
+    - GitHub is the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.

 1. [Gitpod](https://www.gitpod.io/docs/browser-extension/)
-    - Gitpod is used for version control to push code into the github repositry it is an open-source Kubernetes application providing prebuilt, collaborative development environments in your browser - powered by VS Code.
+    - Gitpod is used for version control to push code into the github repositry, it is an open-source Kubernetes application providing prebuilt, collaborative development environments in your browser - powered by VS Code.

 1. [Freeformator](https://www.freeformatter.com/)
     - Freeformatter is an online developer tool, used for formating code.